 Shimano GR9 Review

-Compare prices at 2 resellers Pros: Super grippy soles, sturdy construction, quick drying
+Compare prices at 2 resellers Pros: Grippy soles, sturdy construction, quick-drying

 Our Analysis and Test Results

-After racking up the miles through dusty desert trails, long gravel rides, and high alpine cold weather rides, these shoes stood out as a favorite with testers.
-Even though these babies are oriented to enduro and downhill riders, we found they rode as well or better than other shoes geared more for XC riding.
-These shoes are built with a low volume fit that may not fit everyone, but if the shoe fits…wear it!
+After racking up the miles through dusty desert trails, long gravel rides, and high alpine cold weather rides, these shoes stood out as a favorite with our testers.
+Even though the GR-9 are oriented to enduro and downhill riders, we found they rode as well or better than many of the other shoes we tested.
+We were impressed by their versatility and all-around performance.

 When it comes to pedal grip, Shimano got it right with the GR-9.
 Rather than coming up with their own in-house proprietary rubber compounds, Shimano has chosen to outfit their riding shoes with rubber from the proven tire manufacturer Michelin.

 Where many shoe manufacturers go with the familiar sticky dot sole patterns, the soles of the GR-9 have a finer yet more aggressive tread.
 The spacing of the lugs is pretty tight through the majority of the sole, including the key pedal contact zone.
-We found the narrow openings between lugs allow pedal pins to really mesh with the sole of the shoes, which creates a good positive pedal grip.
-The spacing also enables easier fine-tuning of foot position while riding.
+We found the narrow openings between lugs allow pedal pins to really mesh with the sole of the shoes, which creates a positive pedal grip.
+The spacing also seemed to enable easier fine-tuning of foot position while riding.